Newcastle 500

-The Newcastle 500 (known for sponsorship reasons as the Thrifty Newcastle 500) is an annual motor racing event for Supercars, held at the Newcastle Street Circuit in Newcastle, New South Wales, Australia since 2017.
-The event was not held in 2020, 2021 and 2022 due to the COVID-19 pandemic, but returned in 2023 as the season-opener.
+The Newcastle 500 was an annual motor racing event for Supercars, held at the Newcastle Street Circuit in Newcastle, New South Wales, Australia in 2017, 2018, 2019 and 2023.
+The event was not held in 2020, 2021 and 2022 due to the COVID-19 pandemic.

 Format

-The event is staged over a three-day weekend, from Friday to Sunday.
-Three fortyfive-minute practice sessions are held on Friday.
-Saturday a twenty-minute qualifying session, succeeded by a top ten shootout, the combined results of which decides the grid positions for the following 250 kilometre race.
-A twenty-minute qualifying session is held on Sunday, succeeded by a top ten shootout, the combined results of which decide the grid for the following 250 km race.
+The event was staged over a three-day weekend, from Friday to Sunday.

 History

-From 2009 until 2016, the final event on the Supercars calendar was the Sydney 500 at the Sydney Olympic Park Street Circuit.
+From 2009 until 2016, the final event on the Supercars calendar was the Sydney 500 at the Homebush Street Circuit.
 Following the demise of the event, Supercars opened discussions with Destination NSW for a replacement event in the state.
 Initial plans for a race at Gosford on the state's Central Coast fell through after several months of negotiations, leaving Newcastle as the leading alternative.
 In September 2016, Newcastle's place as the final event of the 2017 season was confirmed in an announcement made by Supercars CEO James Warburton and Premier Mike Baird.
 In December 2016, the track layout and a November 2017 date for the inaugural event were confirmed.

 The first two events in 2017 and 2018 both saw close championship deciders involving Scott McLaughlin.
 The inaugural event culminated in the 2017 championship being decided in the final minutes of the Sunday race with McLaughlin requiring no worse than an 11th-place finish to win the championship over Jamie Whincup after winning the Saturday race with Whincup 21st.
 McLaughlin was running in 11th on the penultimate lap of the final race before an incident with Craig Lowndes exiting the first corner.
 Following an immediate stewards review, McLaughlin was given a time penalty for the contact with Lowndes, which awarded a record seventh championship to Whincup.

 McLaughlin again entered the 2018 event in championship contention, this time against Whincup's team-mate Shane van Gisbergen.
 In the Saturday race, van Gisbergen overtook McLaughlin on the final lap as McLaughlin ran low on fuel.
 Van Gisbergen was then given a post-race penalty for a pitlane infringement which pushed him to fifth in the final results.
 McLaughlin then finished second in the Sunday race to secure his first championship title, only conceding the race lead in the late stages to David Reynolds, who scored the most points at the event for the second consecutive year.
 The result meant that the Ford Falcon won the championship in its final scheduled championship entry and the event was also the final drive of Craig Lowndes' full-time career.